facebook/react-native-website/docs/new-architecture-appendix.md

 1. Invoking a Gradle task directly (Android).
 2. Invoking a script manually.
-3. Use the codegen CLI.
+3. Use the Codegen CLI.

 ### Using the CLI